 --restart unless-stopped \

-tommysense/virtual-bridge:latestAfter installation, access the dashboard at http://localhost:8089 to flash devices, define zones, and expose motion sensors to Matter ecosystems.
+tommysense/virtual-bridge:latestAfter installation, access the dashboard at http://localhost:8089 to flash devices, define zones, and expose motion sensors through the Home Assistant or Matter integrations.

 Try Community Edition free, or go Pro for unlimited zones

-Great for trying out Wi-Fi motion sensing in one room
+Great for trying out Wi-Fi sensing in one room

 Custom licensing and dedicated support for businesses